opentelekomcloud-docs/cloud-backup-recovery/umn/source/service_overview/what_is_cbr.rst

 -  Cloud disk backup.
 This type of backup provides snapshot-based data protection for EVS disks.
 -  Cloud server backup.
 This type of backup uses the consistency snapshot technology for disks to protect data of ECSs.
+-  SFS Turbo backup.
+This type of backup protects data of SFS Turbo file systems.

 **Vault**